robertbraeutigam/scan/README.md

 ### Address Resolution

-Each device may monitor identity announcements for two reasons:
+Each device must monitor identity announcements for two reasons:
 * To maintain a mapping of IP address to public static address key
 * To maintain "offline" status of devices

-A device which does not monitor announcements all the time may need to wait a couple of seconds to detect the identity announcement it is interested in.
-Maintaining a cache of announcements speeds up this discovery, but is not required.
+A device is not required to cache the monitored announcements, in which case it may need to wait a couple of seconds to detect the identity announcement it is interested in.
+Maintaining a cache of announcements speeds up this discovery of course.

-Monitoring offline status is required only if the device uses this information.
-For example sets a warning light if the connected device it controls goes offline.
-Monitoring offline status is optional, if and only if the information is not used by the device, either in its own code, or the wiring it received.
+Monitoring announcements is required to maintain offline status of at least the connected devices.
+Devices must not send messages to offline devices to maintain key synchronization.

 If an IP address can not be found for a given identity key, the connection can not be established.
 Devices may choose to display this to the user if capable, or may send specific error events through